maniatic0/INFOMGP-Final/README.md

 ### Velocity Resolution

-For equality constraints, the total velocities $\overline{v}_1$ and $\overline{v}_2$ should always satisfy $Jv=0$, where $J$ is the gradient of the constraint, and $v$ is a vector comprising $v_1, \omega1, v_2,\omega_2$ in order (sanity check: vector length is $12$ variables).
-If $Jv \neq 0$, You will be computing $\Delta v$ to satisfy $J(v+\Delta v)=0$, using the Lagrange multiplier method learnt in class (Lecture 6; note collision example in slide 22).
+For equality constraints, the total velocities $\overline{v}_1$ and $\overline{v}_2$ should always satisfy $Jv=0$, where $J$ is the gradient of the constraint, and $v$ is a vector comprising $v_1, \omega_1, v_2,\omega_2$ in order (sanity check: vector length is $12$ variables).
+If $Jv \neq 0$, You will be computing $\Delta v$ to satisfy $J(v+\Delta v)=0$, using the Lagrange multiplier method learnt in class (Lecture 6).
 This requires setting up an (inverse) mass matrix of $12 \times 12$, with the body masses and (inverse) inertia tensors in order.
 Use $0$ for inverse mass and inverse inertia tensor for fixed bodies, which will simulate the correct effect.
 Note that the inertia tensor should rotate like in the first practical; essentially your constraint-based collision resolution should be almost equivalent to what you implemented explicitly before.

 Note: the part in the mass matrix corresponding to the linear velocity has the scalar masses $m_1$ and $m_2$ repeated $3$ times each in the diagonal of the matrix, for the $x,y,z$ components of the respective velocities.

 The coefficient of restitution is given for collisions constraints in order to induce elastic velocity bias; you should use it as instructed in class (user constraints set it to $0$ by default).

 The user constraints that are read from file attach two vertices from two meshes in a distance that has to be maintained.
 That is, the constraint is $C(x_1,x_2) = \left|x_1-x_2\right| - d_{12}$, where $d_{12}$ is computed for the position at time $t=0$.
-You should devise $J$ for that constraint (you have a hint for it in Lecture 9; for intuition, you are supposed to get that the velocities of both vertices should not move in a way that changes this distance, like it's a fixed rod).
+You should devise $J$ for that constraint (you have a hint for it in Lecture 7; for intuition, you are supposed to get that the velocities of both vertices should only move in a way that doesn't change this distance, like it's a fixed rod).

 ### Position Correction

 Position correction is similar to velocity correction, except that we take the easy route (in the basic practical requirements), and only correct *linearly*.
 That is, we do not change $q$, only $p$ of every body.
 That means the mass matrix is only $6 \times 6$ of body masses, without any inertia tensor components, and the Jacobian only contains derivatives relating to linear movement.
 That generalizes the linear-interpenetration resolution for collisions.
 Note that this means totally different $J, M, \lambda$ for this step, which do not relate to those computed in the velocity correction stage!
-The theoretical details are in lecture 9.
+The theoretical details are in lecture 7.
 We do not employ stiffness in this practical.

 See below for details on where to do all that in the code.

 ### Extensions

 The above will earn you $80\%$ of the grade.
-To get a full $100\%$, you must choose a single extensions out of these 3 extension options, and augment the practical with it.
+To get a full $100\%$, you must choose *a single* extension out of these 3 extension options, and augment the practical with it.
 Some choices will require minor adaptations to the GUI or the function structure which are easy to do.
 The extension will earn you $20\%$, and the exact grading will commensurate with the difficulty.
 Note that this means that all extensions are equal in grade; if you take on a hard extension, it's your own challenge to complete it well.

 1. Make the fixed-distance user constraint more flexible to some extent, and therefore a two-sided inequality constraint (for instance, the fixed rod could then compress or stretch up to $20\%$ from the original $d_{12}$). **Level: easy**